Jeshaiah73/jeshaiah73/README.md

-# Hi there 👋,
+# Hola kawan-ku 👋,
-**I'm Marsha a Software Engineer specializing in AI and iOS Development**
+**I'm Jeshaiah a Full Stack Developer | Software Engineer specializing in Website Development and AI**

 **Connect With Me**